The Good Earth

 This more or less follows the novel, with Hollywood's usual amount of simplifying and sentimentalizing.

 But today when we view The Good Earth, we cannot help but be somewhat bewildered by the non-Asian appearance of the leads.
 Paul Muni and Louise Rainer are fine film actors of the period, but they don't look Chinese.
-They look like what they are, Europeans with pigtails and with skin pulled tightly to give them the stereotypical hooded-eyes appearance.
+They look like what they are, Europeans with pigtails and skin pulled tight to give them the stereotypical hooded-eyes appearance.
 Moreover, they are both too Western-style good-looking, contrary to the novel in which O-Lan is a round, lumpy person, inspiring in her plodding, pathetically self-neglecting way.
 Rainer with her fine figure and high-cheekbones rather commands the screen and suffers beautifully.
 Even made up as a downtrodden field worker, she is more attractive, in my opinion, than the young dancer Wang Lung takes up with.